Digital-Anthropic/cloud-labs/terraform/theory/README.md

 State file locking prevents concurrent runs that can lead to conflicts and inconsistencies in the infrastructure.

+What is the default behaviour?

+What happens when an apply is forcefull shut down?

+How to unlock the file?

 ```hcl
 terraform {
   lock {